Travelling to & around Turku

 By bus

-If you’re looking to make your way to Turku from another city in Finland, why not travel by bus?
-It’s a popular and inexpensive option, especially when you book in advance.
-Plan your journey using Matkahuolto’s new reittiopas (route planner), which gives you lots of options to get from one place to the next.
+If you’re coming to Turku from another city in Finland, why not travel by bus?
+It’s a popular and inexpensive option, especially when you book your trip in advance.
+Plan your journey with Matkahuolto route planner, which gives you a lot of options to get from one place to the next.
+The bus ride to Turku from Helsinki or Tampere takes a bit over 2 hours.

 By train